docent27/OMW/README.md

 The author of the original code has discontinued support.
 You are now on the fork page of this app.
 I am not ready to give a 100% guarantee that the application will work perfectly for you.

+Important information.
+I am not an official member of the OpenMW.
+If you have problems with the operation of this application on your smartphone, I earnestly request that you DO NOT REPORT the developers of OpenMW, they do not officially support this port.
+Please be understanding.
+Thanks.

 There are two steps for building OpenMW for Android.
 The first step is building C/C++ libraries.
 The second step is building the Java launcher.

 # Prerequisites